Patent urachus repair

 - Bladder infection.

 - Bladder fistula (connection between the bladder and the skin) -- if this happens, a catheter (thin tube) is inserted into the bladder to drain urine.
-It is left in place until the bladder heals.
+It is left in place until the bladder heals or additional surgery may be needed.

 Before the Procedure